 Source: homeselfe.com | Re-Post Genesis Electric 2/15/2019 –

 For many homeowners, the monthly utility bill is the second-largest expense after the mortgage.
-Utility service prices are often established on the basis that they are fair and reasonable by entities like the Public Service Commission of South Carolina which seek to resolve consumers’ grievances.
+But do these homeowners know that a large part of this cost can come down to the age and inefficency of the heating system?
+If a simple boiler replacement can slash bills (see this boiler replacement homepage for more information) by a significant amount, then what else can be done to make energy savings?
+Utility service prices are often established on the basis that they are fair and reasonable.
+This is done by entities like the Public Service Commission of South Carolina which seek to resolve consumers’ grievances.
 Reducing your energy usage isn’t just a good investment for the environment-it’s also a great way to keep your budget in check.

 In 2016, the average electric bill in the United States was $119 per month-over $1,400 per year.
 Since then, electricity prices have grown at roughly 2.3% each year, which means in 2018, the average household can expect to spend just under $1,500 on electricity.

 Cutting that cost would be a huge relief to many families-what would you do with an extra $700 a year?
 Yes, there can be an up front cost to sorting out means to getting that figure reduced, but the value behind a TSS Home Comfort for AC replacement in Boise cannot be understated.
 Maintenance and replacement of old equipment can have net profit in the long run due to leaps and bounds in energy efficiency, after all.

 There are two “schools” of cutting your electric use in your home, as well as being able to compare energy providers using sites like Utility Bidder and similar, to see what prices they could offer you, based on locale and much more.